Closing your Pandemic Unemployment Payment account

 You will be asked to provide your first name, last name, PPSN number, date of birth, mother’s maiden name, a contact phone number, and a reason for closing the payment from a drop down menu.

-That’s fine, but what happens if I don’t access to the internet?
+That’s fine, but what happens if I don’t have access to the internet?

 If you are unable to close your claim online, you can call the department’s Covid-19 income support dedicated helpline at 1890-800-024.
 The team there will be happy to assist you in closing the claim.
 The helpline is available Monday to Friday from 9am to 5pm.